DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we have introduced a framework to generate plausible hand-object interactions from textual descriptions.
-Specifically, we have proposed a two-stage diffusion method that separates sequences into a grasping and interaction stage and uses single keyframe grasps as guidance to the diffusion model to improve generalization across unseen objects.
-Through our compact representation, hands are coupled to object motions resulting in realistic interactions.
-While we provide a first step towards object generalization, there are limitations of our framework.
+We have introduced a framework to generate plausible hand-object interactions from textual descriptions.
+Specifically, we have proposed a two-stage diffusion framework that decouples sequences into grasping and interaction, and can use single grasps as guidance to the diffusion model to improve generalization to unseen objects.
+While we provide a first step towards HOI synthesis generalization, there are limitations of our framework.
 To remove physical artifacts, physics could be explicitly integrated into the diffusion process \cite{yuan2023physdiff}.
-The inference time is still relatively slow in diffusion models.
+The inference time is still relatively slow.
 To increase efficiency, operating in latent space is an interesting direction to explore \cite{chen2023mld}.
-Lastly, grasp references for guidance which are far away from the training distribution tend to be ignored by our model.
-Therefore, exploring new ways to guide the diffusion model towards out-of-distribution samples is a crucial future research direction.